-- the support must provide a training opportunity that contributes to combat readiness; and - Title 10 forces will not be used for continuing, on-going, long term operational support commitments at the same location.
+- there must be a valid counterdrug activities nexus; - there must be a proper request;20 - the support must improve unit readiness or mission capability; - the support must provide a training opportunity that contributes to combat readiness; and - Title 10 forces will not be used for continuing, on-going, long-term operational support commitments at the same location.

-For all domestic counternarcotics support requests sent to NORTHCOM, the Cdr, NORTHCOM, will first ensure a National Guard unit cannot provide the support.
-If not, NORTHCOM will determine whether the requested support is feasible, supportable, and consistent with DOD policy.
-If approval is authorized under CJCSI 3710.01B, the Cdr, NORTHCOM, or his delegated authority may approve the request.
-All other requests will be forwarded through the Joint Staff deployment order process, to the DASD/CN and Under Secretary of Defense for Policy (USD (P)), for consideration.
+For all domestic counternarcotics support, requests are sent to USNORTHCOM.
+Commander, USNORTHCOM, will first ensure a National Guard unit cannot provide the support.
+If not, USNORTHCOM will determine whether the requested support is feasible, supportable, and consistent with DoD policy.
+If approval is authorized under CJCSI 3710.01B, Commander, USNORTHCOM, or his or her delegated authority, may approve the request.
+All other requests will be forwarded through the Joint Staff deployment order process, to the DASD/CN and Under Secretary of Defense for Policy for consideration.

 Requests sent directly to DoD will first be referred to the National Guard Bureau.
-If the NGB cannot provide the support the request will be referred through the Joint Staff to Cdr, USNORTHCOM, for review.
-If feasible and supportable the Cdr, USNORTHCOM will request forces through the Joint Staff from the appropriate service.
+If the NGB determines that Title 32 National Guard forces cannot provide the support, the request will be referred through the Joint Staff to Commander, USNORTHCOM, for review.
+If feasible and supportable, the Commander, USNORTHCOM, will request Title 10 forces through the Joint Staff from the appropriate service.

-Detailed rules governing the use of force by military forces engaged in counterdrug support operations within the U.S. are provided in CJCSI 3121.01B, Standing Rules of Engagement/Standing Rules for the Use of Force for U.S. Forces, Appendices L and O.
+Detailed rules governing the use of force by military forces engaged in counterdrug support operations within the United States are provided in CJCSI 3121.01B, Standing Rules of Engagement/Standing Rules for the Use of Force for U.S. Forces, Appendices L and O.